americanexpress/babel-preset-amex/README.md

 - [babel-plugin-transform-react-remove-prop-types](https://www.npmjs.com/package/babel-plugin-transform-react-remove-prop-types)

-If you wish to re-configure any of those presets do not redefine them within you `.babelrc`.
+If you wish to re-configure any of those presets do not redefine them within your `.babelrc`.
 Instead you can configure them through the `amex` preset.

 ```json